 Table of Contents

-Why Is Our Memory Not Good Enough?
+Why Is Your Memory Bad?

 To understand why the strategies I’ll share are helpful, you need to understand why your memory is bad in the first place.
 The first most important thing to remember is: